 SI.
-No. Preceding Financial Year Amount transferred to Unspent CSR Account under Section 135 Amount spent in the reporting financial year Amount transferred Schedule VII as Amount remaining to be spent in succeeding (6) (₹ Million) (₹ Million) Name of the fund Amount (₹ Million) Date of transfer financial years (₹ Million) NIL

-9. (b) Details of CSR amount spent in the financial year for ongoing projects of the preceding financial year(s):
+No. Preceding Financial Year Amount transferred to Unspent CSR Account under Section 135 Amount spent in the reporting financial year Amount transferred to any fund specified under Schedule VII as per Section 135(6), if any (6) (₹ Million) (₹ Million) Name of the fund Amount (₹ Million) Date of transfer financial years (₹ Million) NIL 9. (b) Details of C SR amount spent in the fin ancial year for ongoing projects of the p receding fin ancial year (s):

-SI N Project ID Name of the Project Financial Year in which the project was commenced Project duration Total amount allocated for the project (₹ Million) Amount spent on the project in the reporting financial year (₹ Million) Cumulative amount spent at the end of reporting financial year (₹ Million) Status of the project - Completed/ Ongoing NIL
+SI.
+No. Project ID Name of the Project Financial Year in which the project was commenced Project duration Total amount allocated for the project (₹ Million) Amount spent on the project in the reporting financial year (₹ Million) Cumulative amount spent at the end of reporting financial year (₹ Million) Status of the project - Completed/ Ongoing NIL